7nolikov/7nolikov.github.io/7nolikov/content/notes/conventional-commits.md

 categories: [Awesome, Git]
 ---

-Thousands of times in my professional career I have figured out the reason for changes in the history of the Git.
-And here is the solution to the problem!

 ## Reasoning

 Thousands of times in my professional career I have figured out the reason for changes in the history of the Git.